Finolex Q1 FY26: Why Did Volumes Grow But Profits Plunge? The Rebound Strategy Revealed

-Revenue decreased by 9% year-on-year to ₹1,043 crore in Q1 FY26 from ₹1,140 crore in Q1 FY25.
-This significant decline was primarily driven by weaker realization due to the pronounced volatility in PVC prices.
+However, this volume uptick did not translate into top-line growth.
+Revenue saw a 9% year-on-year decline, coming in at ₹1,043 crore compared to ₹1,140 crore in Q1 FY25.
+The primary reason?
+A sharp fall in sales realization driven by the volatility in PVC prices.
 The average PVC price dropped from USD 855/MT in Q1 FY25 to USD 708/MT in Q1 FY26.
-So, while more pipes were sold, each unit brought in less revenue.
+So, while more pipes found their way to customers, each unit contributed less to the company’s coffers.

 Sales Volumes (in MT)